lmjohns3/theanets/docs/quickstart.rst

 The ``optimize`` keyword argument specifies an algorithm to use for training.
-(If you do not provide a value for this argument, ``'rmsprop'`` is used by default, using the :class:`theanets.trainer.RmsProp` algorithm.)
+(If you do not provide a value for this argument, ``'rmsprop'`` is used by default, using the :class:`RmsProp <theanets.trainer.RmsProp>` algorithm.)
 Any subsequent keyword arguments will be passed to the training algorithm implementation; these arguments typically specify hyperparameters of the training algorithm like the learning rate and so forth.

 The available training methods are described mathematically in :doc:`trainers`;
-here we've specified Nesterov's Accelerated Gradient [Sut13]_, a type of stochastic gradient descent with momentum.
+here we've specified :class:`Nesterov's Accelerated Gradient
+<theanets.trainer.NAG>`, a type of stochastic gradient descent with momentum.

 To train our model, we will use the MNIST digits dataset from above.
 Putting everything together yields code that looks like this::